nniiicc/LIS-570-Au2020/Asg-3.md

 Turn in the completed Word document.
 Be sure to save your document using a new file name.

 **Note**: Once you are done with this application the only thing you need is a faculty sponsor who can help you submit the application to UW's IRB.
 (Hey - Your professor is a faculty sponsor ask him) Once it is approved you are ready to collect, analyze, and publish data about your research!
 Welcome to the beautiful world of professional research!

+### Final Grading Rubric

+**Completion of IRB application (2 pts)**

+Answers are given to all required questions--the ones with their numbers circled--on the IRB application.

+**Participants (3 pts)**

+Describe relevant characteristics of the subjects of your research, and the criteria which will be used include/exclude possible participants.
+If you are working with human subjects, explain which aspects of your participants’ identities are relevant to your research.
+If you are working with documents or other non-human objects, describe the documentary materials that you will use in your work.
+- Characteristics of the subjects (relevant participants’ identities/the documentary materials) (1 pt)
+- Inclusion criteria (1 pt)
+- Exclusion criteria (1pt)

+**Research setting (3 pts)**

+Justify the site selection.
+If applicable, describe the local context that may affect your research.
+If you are working with human subjects, describe how you will obtain and manage consent from your participants.
+- Justify the site selection.
+(1 pt)
+- Describe how to obtain and manage consent.
+(2 pts)

+Please note: The IRB form states that Section 3 is completed only if investigators will conduct research procedures outside of UW and Harborview.
+For the purposes of this assignment, all circled questions in this section should be completed.

+**Recruiting and screening participants (3 pts)**

+Describe how subjects will be identified (1 pt), recruited (1 pt), and screened (1 pt).

+**Procedures (5 pts)**

+Provide a complete description of the study procedure in lay language.
+(3 pts) Explain the data that will be collected.
+(2 pts)

+**Privacy and Confidentiality (2 pts)**

+Describe the plan to address possible privacy concerns of subjects.

+**Risk Benefit Assessment (2 points)**

+Describe the risks of harm (1 pt) and anticipated benefits (1 pt) to the participants of the research procedures.